 In Harvard Business School, researchers have found that people recognize those who have a tendency for humor as more competent and confident than those who don’t feel as comfortable telling jokes.

 There were two experiments conducted:

-a) First Experiment: The researchers asked around 150 participants to analyse testimonials of a fictional company.
+a) First Experiment: The researchers asked around 150 participants to analyze the testimonials of a fictional company.
 The first testimonial was deliberately meant to be serious and the second to be funny.

 The participants recognized the presenter of the entertaining testimonial as more confident, and they were more likely to select the humorous presenter as their leader for another activity.

-b) Second Experiment: The researchers presented five job interview scenarios to different participants, who has to read scripts of conversations between job candidates and hiring managers.
+b) Second Experiment: The researchers presented five job interview scenarios to different participants, who have to read scripts of conversations between job candidates and hiring managers.

-In first scenario, the candidate answered a hiring manager’s question with a serious response.
-In Second Scenario, the candidate replied an appropriate and a successful joke (which made the hiring manager laughed).
+In the first scenario, the candidate answered a hiring manager’s question with a serious response.
+In the Second Scenario, the candidate replied an appropriate and a successful joke (which made the hiring manager laughed).

 For each scenario, the researchers tried to evaluate the confidence and competence of the job candidate in question.